UN calls for new approach to 'refugee crises' | DW | 17.12.2019

 'Reboot system'

-UN High Commissioner for Refugees Filippo Grandi called for a "reboot" of the current system that has effectively kept the vast majority of refugees across the globe in poor and developing countries.
+UN High Commissioner for Refugees Filippo Grandi called for a "reboot" of the current system, which has effectively kept the vast majority of refugees across the globe in poor and developing countries.

-"As a new decade dawns with some 71 million uprooted from their homes globally, inside and outside their countries, it's time to reboot our responses," said Grandi.
+"As a new decade dawns with some 71 million uprooted from their homes globally, inside and outside their countries, it's time to reboot our responses," Grandi said.

 Read more: Swedish town to integrate refugees by housing them with pensioners